-Digital tools offer a variety of opportunities for maximising research communications.
-These can be utilised to reach a wider audience for your recent publications, to optimise visibility and perception of your online presence or to engage and network with scientists in your own or a related discipline, to mention a few.
+Digital tools offer a variety of opportunities for optimising communication for research transparency and efficiency.
+These can be utilised to share and discuss recent findings with a wider audience, to optimise visibility and perception of your online presence or to engage and network with scientists in your own or a related discipline, to mention a few.
 This course will highlight and discuss some of the benefits of the digital era for the advancement of Science and what aspects to be aware of.

 - Using Social Media Channels like Facebook, Twitter & Co. in a Research Context